 The FFIV Interlude was a bonus feature included in the PSP release of Final Fantasy IV: Complete, detailing an incident that took place in between FFIV and its sequel, The After Years.
 It follows the FFIV ruleset (as opposed to the TAY), so I won’t have any additional gameplay to talk about.
 All-in-all, it only covers a few hours of play, so it’s nothing ambitious but at the same time doesn’t overstay its welcome.
 I imagine anyone who owns the collection would find it to be good fun in between the two other games, same as Kyle and I, but I wouldn’t go out of my way to get it.
-There are better reasons to buy the collection, this is… not a highlight.
+There are better reasons to buy the collection.
+This is… not a highlight.

 For screenshots, I sent out requests to a few YouTube channels and got two replies within just a few minutes of one another!
 Artimes X Walkthroughs, and also Silent Ryuni.
 I’ve linked both of their Interlude playlists, so make sure to check them out!
 Both also have playthroughs of the original FFIV (Silent Ryuni, Artimes X), along with plenty of other games, too!
 To make sure each image is properly credited, I’ll be attaching the creator’s name to the captions.
 Be sure to give their playthroughs a look!